annaesvensson/yellow-generate/README.md

 The following settings can be configured in file `system/extensions/yellow-system.ini`:

-`CommandStaticUrl` = URL of the website when using the command line
+`StaticUrl` = URL of the website when using the command line
-`CommandStaticDirectory` = directory for statically generated files
+`StaticDirectory` = directory for statically generated files
-`CommandStaticDefaultFile` = default file for static website
+`StaticDefaultFile` = default file for static website
-`CommandStaticErrorFile` = error file for static website
+`StaticErrorFile` = error file for static website

 ## Developer